oracle/vagrant-projects/OracleDatabase/12.2.0.1/README.md

 * `ORACLE_CHARACTERSET`: `AL32UTF8`
 * `ORACLE_EDITION`: `EE` | `SE2`
 * `ORACLE_PWD`: `auto generated`
+* `SYSTEM_TIMEZONE`: `automatically set (see below)`
+  * The system time zone is used by the database for SYSDATE/SYSTIMESTAMP.
-* `SYSTEM_TIMEZONE`: `Defaults to host time zone, when host time zone is an integer hour offset from GMT.
-When host time zone isn't an integer hour offset from GMT (e.g., in India), defaults to UTC.
-In either case, can override with a time zone name (e.g., "America/Los_Angeles") or an offset from GMT (e.g., "Etc/GMT-2").`
+  * The guest time zone will be set to the host time zone when the host time zone is a full hour offset from GMT.
+  * When the host time zone isn't a full hour offset from GMT (e.g., in India and parts of Australia), the guest time zone will be set to UTC.
+  * You can specify a different time zone using a time zone name (e.g., "America/Los_Angeles") or an offset from GMT (e.g., "Etc/GMT-2").
+For more information on specifying time zones, see [List of tz database time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).